Rosa-Kang/dailyReact/README.md

 2) Mutability : States are mutable whereas the Props are not.
 3) Component : States are used in Class component, whereas Props can be used in both Functional/ Class components
 4) Updation : Event handlers can update states.
 Props are set by the parent component.

+.
+React LifeCycle
+: mounting, updating, unmounting.

+. useEffect
+useEffect Hook is a hook that is used to control what happens depending on which stage of the lifecycle it is.